meilisearch/documentation/learn/core_concepts/documents.md

 If a task fails within a batch, the whole batch does not fail.

-You can deactivate auto-batching using the `--disable-auto-batching` command flag or the `MEILI_DISABLE_AUTO_BATCHING` environment variable.
+You can deactivate auto-batching using the `--disable-auto-batching` command-line flag or the `MEILI_DISABLE_AUTO_BATCHING` environment variable.